 People with ORS may worry, for example, that they have bad breath or bad-smelling armpits, or that they emit a foul odor from their genitals, anus (often flatulence), feet, skin, or other body area.
 People with ORS may worry about emitting a bad body odor from any part of their body; the types of odors and body areas listed here are just some examples.
+People with this condition are usually ashamed of and embarrassed by the foul body odor that they believe they emit, and they feel self-conscious around other people.
 The odor concerns cause significant emotional distress or interfere with the person's day-to-day functioning (usually both).

 Other common symptoms of ORS include: